AlbrechtL/welle.io/README.md

 5. Build welle.io
 6. Run welle.io and enjoy it

-Raspberry Pi 2 and 3
----
-To build and run welle.io on a Raspberry Pi 2 and 3 with GPU acceleration, please visit this repository: https://github.com/AlbrechtL/dab-rpi_raspbian_image (outdated)

 macOS
 ---
 To build for macOS, you need to install the dependencies with macports first, assuming you have macports installed: